Thomascountz/Thomascountz.github.io_old/_posts/2017-06-27-iterating-through-an-api-wrapper.md

 ---
 layout: post
-title: Weather API and Sandy Metz
+title: Weather API and Sandi Metz
 date: 2017-06-17 20:43:00
 description: My git log into SOLID design
 published: true
 ---
 There's no doubt that Ruby thrives when used in an object oriented way.
 As a junior developer, I feel that it's crutial that I not only understand conventions and syntax, I understand design too.
-Sandy Metz has been a very public leader of SOLID design principals, and I love to be her follower.
+Sandi Metz has been a very public leader of SOLID design principals, and I love to be her follower.
 This article is my journey through the first chapters of her famour work, [Practical Object Oriented Design in Ruby](http://www.poodr.com/), while building a class to make external API requests.
 The code for this article can be found on github, [here](https://github.com/Thomascountz/weather_api).
 <br><br>
 <pre><h1>d7fe119 initial commit</h1></pre>
 # "Writing tests isn't enough..."
 <br>
 Damn.
-Sandy Metz's [famous talk on SOLID design](https://www.youtube.com/watch?v=8STtzjyDTTQ) in Ruby, along with the unparalleled [POODR](http://www.poodr.com/), has left me wanting to become a better developer.
+Sandi Metz's [famous talk on SOLID design](https://www.youtube.com/watch?v=8STtzjyDTTQ) in Ruby, along with the unparalleled [POODR](http://www.poodr.com/), has left me wanting to become a better developer.
 So, I sit down at my text editor, and I...
 I... well, what do I do?
 I need to design, right?
 I can't simply spit out perfect code.
 I need to design my tests, too!
 I don't want to write bad code because now I *know* better.
 <br><br>
 I sat on my current project, which I'll get into in a moment, for days.
 It's gone through many many versions, however, after all that work, my `git log` shows up empty.
 I've written nothing.
 This may sound like a good thing, taking careful steps to plan before attacking this new challenge, but a whole lot of nothing got done.
 I became paralyzed by the thought of writing bad code.
 <br><br>
 The more I learned, the more I learned I needed to learn.
-And I fell into the trap that Sandy mentions, the trap of over-designing based on what we *think* will happen in the future.
+And I fell into the trap that Sandi mentions, the trap of over-designing based on what we *think* will happen in the future.
 So, my solution is to go through the projects iterations here, and welcome in the *process* of design by trudging through stanky code.
 <br><br>
 # Project Overview
 <br>